Overview

 Human Rights Violations

-Calgary employees are protected by the Alberta Human Rights Act (“AHR Act”).
+Employees are protected by the Alberta Human Rights Act (“AHR Act”).
 The AHR Act protects against discrimination on grounds of sexual orientation, source of income, race, colour, or ancestry, gender, gender identity, gender expression, place of origin, marital status, family status, place of origin, age, and physical and mental disability.

 The AHR Act applies to all parts of the employment process, which includes:

-• Recruitment
+- Recruitment

-• Assignments
+- Assignments

-• Promotions
+- Promotions

-• Employment Termination
+- Employment Termination

-Job Termination Categories
+Job Termination Types

 In virtually all other cases, an employer is required to give adequate notice as defined by case law and the Employment Standards Code.
 Typically, the longer an employee has been working at a job, the longer the notice period (or pay in lieu thereof) will be.